drmatthew1982/gpcalendarlog/README.md

 http://drmatthew1982.serv00.net/

 ### it's seems simple now but will add more function after more requirement gathering
-## Current this porject totally be public, We welcomed any advise and suggestions
+## Current this porject totally be public, I welcomed any advise and suggestions
 ### Here is the code reposity
 ##### The one Vue3 frontend can be used with both Spring boot backend and C#/.Net(8) backend
-##### Considerate about the NZ market's skill stakes, we will try to add backend with other language as node.js and other frontend such as react.js
+##### Considerate about the NZ market's skill stakes, I will try to add backend with other language as node.js and other frontend such as react.js
 #### Spring boot backend
 https://github.com/drmatthew1982/gpcalendarbackend
 ##### >>>>2024 04 06 support Client, Orginisation, Calender Event.
 Medical Report Management